ArchiveBox/ArchiveBox/README.md

 git clone https://github.com/pirate/bookmark-archiver
 cd bookmark-archiver/
 ./setup.sh
-./archive.py ~/Downloads/bookmark_export.html   # replace this path with the path to your bookmarks export file
+./archive.py ~/Downloads/bookmark_export.html   # replace with the path to your export file from step 1
 ```

 You can open `service/index.html` to view your archive.  (favicons will appear next to each title once it has finished downloading)